- You must live in the South East Kent area.

 At the point of adoption we would expect the new owner to maintain their level of care or improve upon it if possible.
 The following points on our care will give you some idea of what our expectations are:

-- Our animals are kept in a secure outside area/building or indoors.
+- Our animals are kept indoors.
 Their habitat is draught-proof but lets in daylight

 - They are accommodated in off-the-floor hutch that is cleaned out at least every three days and disinfected when the hutch is empty.
 See accommodation guide for further details